Skip to content

 Interview on CBC As It Happens about BC Court of Appeal decision on private medical records, April 2023 (at 47:30)

 Hannah provides legal advice to First Nations in B.C. and the Yukon on a variety of interrelated and complex matters.
-Her experience includes:
+Her practice encompasses a diverse range of areas, including treaty negotiations and implementation, inter-governmental negotiations, and First Nations governance and jurisdiction.

 • Negotiated Reconciliation Agreement between Stz’uminus First Nation and the Province of BC in 2022